TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/SiteHandling/BaseVariants.rst

 Functions
 =========

-All functions from TYPO3s `DefaultFunctionProvider` are available:
+All functions from TYPO3s `DefaultFunctionsProvider` are available:

 ip
 --